Nexmo/station/_examples/voice/guides/record-calls-and-conversations/ncco/call_split.md

 ---
-title: Record a Call with Split Legs
+title: Record a Call with Split Audio
 menu_weight: 2
 ---